 Guidelines for Professional Development

-A faculty member who receives a rating of unsatisfactory in a single domain by the Unit Administrator shall be placed on a PDP.
+A faculty member who receives a rating of unsatisfactory in a single domain by the unit administrator shall be placed on a PDP.

 The PDP is initiated with the appointment of a FPDC consisting of tenured faculty only.
 The FPDC shall be comprised of a member selected by the faculty member under review, who may be from outside UNT; a member appointed by the dean of the faculty member’s college in consultation with the unit administrator; and a third individual selected by these two (2) members from a pool of UNT faculty provided by the provost.
 The third member will serve as the chair of the FPDC.
 The FPDC may select non-voting members and utilize other resources deemed necessary.
 The provost may appoint members to serve on the FPDC if the faculty member under review or dean fails to identify a member in a timely manner or the two (2) selected members are unable to agree on a third member in a reasonable time.